code-vibe/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * How to use variables with the while loop
 * How to print variables using printf
 * What is the ASCII character set
+* What are the purpose of the gcc flags -m32 and -m64

 ## Helpful Links